Mini-Implants “The Economic Snap On Denture”

 A. Implants are over 90% successful in the upper arch and approach the high 90s in the lower jaw.
 That means that up to 10% may have issues and may even have to be removed in some cases, not in all cases, but some.
-There is a $950.00 charge to replace implants that are lost.
+There is a $1100.00 charge to replace or re-implant any implants that fail.

 Q: Does it hurt to put them in?